wzod/docs/source/distro/get.md

 Once you've downloaded the REMnux OVA file, import it into your virtualization software, then start the virtual machine.
 For step-by-step instructions for importing the virtual appliance, take a look at the [VirtualBox screenshot](https://plus.google.com/photos/+REMnuxOrg/albums/6157106174723932177?authkey=CIyg87D27tymcw) and [VMware Workstation screenshot](https://plus.google.com/photos/+REMnuxOrg/albums/6157110042890668913?authkey=CI6cuIrXtoPmrAE) slideshows.

+There is no need to extract contents of the OVA file manually before importing it.
+Simply load the OVA file into your virtualization software to begin the import.
+If you attempt to extract OVA file's contents and try importing the embedded OVF file in VirtualBox, you will likely encounter an error, such as "could not verify the content of REMnux.mf against the available files, unsupported digest type."

-It will automatically log you into the environment using the user named "remnux".
+Once you boot up the imported virtual machine, it will automatically log you into the system using the user named "remnux".
 The user's password is "malware"; you might need to specify it when performing privileged operations.

 After booting into the virtual appliance, run the `update-remnux full` command on REMnux to update its software.
 This will allow you to benefit from any enhancements introduced after the virtual appliance has been packaged.
 Your system needs to have Internet access for this to work.